zootedb0t/st/README.md

 ## Requirements

-In order to build st you need the Xlib header files. `dmenu` for `linkhandler` scripts.
+In order to build st you need the Xlib header files. `dmenu` and `linkhandler` scripts.

 ## Installation